Scalable web application! You might have heard a lot about it.

 - Widespread adoption: 10,000+ enterprise customers and about 60% of Fortune 100 companies prefer Sencha.
 More than two million developers across the world use Sencha products.

 - Support and service excellence: Sencha’s support team is always available to resolve issues quickly.
-It has a well-earned reputation in the field of professional services and training excellence.
+It has a well-earned reputation in professional services and training excellence.

 Now you have some idea of why Sencha Ext JS is so popular.